For official sanctioning of an I.B.O. Championship contest, the following must be complied with:

 6.)
-Against a challenger who would not otherwise be eligible under numbers 1 or 2 above, provided said challenger has been sanctioned by said other sanctioning body under circumstances wherein the I.B.O.
-World Champion concurrently holds the world title of the other sanctioning body.
+Against a challenger who would not otherwise be eligible under numbers 1 or 2 above, provided said challenger has been sanctioned by another sanctioning body under circumstances wherein the I.B.O.
+World Champion concurrently holds the world title of said other sanctioning body.

 FOR INTERCONTINENTAL CHAMPIONSHIPS:

 Against any fighter selected from the I.B.O.
 Top 100.

 Against any fighter from the U.S.B.O. top 50.